lohani2280/mdanalysis/UnitTests.md

   * _adk\_oplsaa_    Ten frames from the first 1 ns of a equilibrium trajectory of AdK in water with Na+ counter ions.
 The OPLS/AA forcefield is used with the TIP4P water model.
 The simulation was run with [Gromacs](http://www.gromacs.org) 4.0.2.
 * contributions from developers and users
 * Protein Databank

+## Purposely failing test ##

+It is sometime convenient to have a failing test.
+This is helpful, for instance, when testing a plugin for nosetests, or to make sure a script catches failure as expected.
+The `test_failure` test in `test_failure.py` can be made to fail by setting the `MDA_FAILURE_TEST` environment variable.

 ### References ###